What happens in a dance workshop in school?

 - Dance ‘games’ to get the pupils used to the teacher and the style of dance

-- We will teach either a short sequence or a full dance routine, depending on the preference of the school and the length of the workshop
+- We will teach either a short sequence or a full dance routine, depending on the workshop length

-- Choreography: We like the pupils to be able to express themselves, so for the longer session we have time where they can explore their own choreographic ideas in small groups
+- Choreography: We like pupils to be able to express themselves, so for the longer sessions they can explore their own choreographic ideas in small groups

 - Performance: Either to the rest of the class at the end, or a bigger performance to some other classes in assembly – a performance gives them something to work towards and great ending to the session

 - Cool down and stretch to end

-For more information on Performance, Assembly, Inset sessions, Special Need schools, Arts week or International week, please see the Dance Workshops Extras page.
+For more information on Performance, Assembly, Inset sessions, Special Need schools, Arts week or International week, please see the Dance Workshops Extra page.